amcneil36/amcneil36.github.io/blogs/to-what-extent-should-we-consider-future-potential-use-cases-when-doing-design.md

  public int weight;
 }
 ```
-After that is done we prepare to start the user story that requires middle name.
-We find out the customer is no longer interested in middle name.
+After that is done we are about to start the user story that requires middle name but it turns out it is time for the sprint demo.
+The customer sees how everything looks in the demo and decides they no longer need middle name so we drop that user story.